piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

 # Contrail-ansible-deployer for Windows design document
-This is a short document describing initial support of deploying Windows compute nodes with contrail-ansible-deployer.
+This is a document describing initial support of deploying Windows compute nodes with contrail-ansible-deployer.
 ## Supported orchestrators:
   * `Openstack` - keystone is needed by Windows Docker driver for authorization